FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

 ========================

 This chapter describes how to test your application against your reverse proxy.
-By running your tests against a live instance of your caching proxy, you can validate the caching headers that your application sets, and the invalidation rules that it defines.
+By running your tests against a live instance of your proxy server, you can validate the caching headers that your application sets, and the invalidation rules that it defines.

 The FOSHttpCache library provides traits and base test classes to help you write functional tests.
 Using the traits, you can extend your own (or your framework’s) base test classes.
-For convenience, you can also extend the FOSHttpCache base test class suitable for your caching proxy, which includes a sensible set of traits.
+For convenience, you can also extend the FOSHttpCache base test class suitable for your proxy server, which includes a sensible set of traits.

 By using the traits, you get: